-Vibrant America is a medical company that offers FDA approved and laboratory developed tests as ordered by physicians.
-They hired The UX Department’s design services to create multiple platforms, brochures, logos and packaging that serve the purpose of communicating the company’s wide range of medical services to both patients and doctors.
-The main goal for the agency was to create visually appealing material that spoke of the company’s high standards, and that was consistent in all its forms.
+Vibrant America is a medical company that offers FDA-approved and laboratory-developed tests as ordered by physicians.
+They hired The UX Department’s design services to create platforms, brochures, logos, and packaging for communicating the company’s wide range of medical services to both patients and doctors.
+The main goal for the agency was to create visually appealing material that spoke to the company’s high standards, and that was consistent in all its forms.

 Context and challenge

 Project background and description

 Vibrant America is a medical company based in San Carlos, California.
 They offer tests for physicians to use including the Gut Zoomer, Wheat Zoomer, CardiaX, and others.
 They also offer special services for patients, such as mailing the necessary equipment for them to draw blood or other biological samples at home.
 For the physicians, they provide a web app where they can keep track of their patients’ test results.

 We worked with Vibrant America for many years, and we still provide design services for them on demand.
 We have built marketing websites, brochures, logos, packaging, and web apps for the company over time.

 Vibrant America is a big company that offers multiple services across multiple platforms, for different purposes and audiences with distinct needs.
 Our challenge was to design a coherent system that would allow us to produce design pieces that were different, yet brand-oriented and consistent.

 Our goal as a UX design studio was to create a series of logo designs and marketing sites that would fit seamlessly into target users’ mental models of a healthcare platform, and that would also be appealing, modern, and coherent as a system.